 RSV recedes and flu peaks as a new COVID variant shoots 'up like a rocket'

-As the new year begins, and the depths of winter approach, U.S. infectious disease monitoring the "tripledemic" stew of viruses that have been plaguing the country say there's good news — and bad.
+As the new year begins and the depths of winter approach, U.S. infectious disease experts monitoring the "tripledemic" stew of viruses that have been plaguing the country say there's good news — and bad.

-The good news is the worst appears to be over from the RSV surge that's been making life miserable for many children and their parents.
+The good news is the worst appears to be over from the RSV surge that has been making life miserable for many children and their parents.
 RSV cases have been falling steadily since the end of November, according to the Centers for Disease Control and Prevention.

 At the same time, the flu — which also came roaring back this fall after mostly disappearing for the previous two years — looks like it's finally receding in most places, according to the latest data out Friday from the CDC.

-"In a couple areas, we're seeing activity increase or plateau," says Dr. Shikha Garg, a medical epidemiologist at the CDC, told NPR in an interview Friday.
-"But in most areas it's been declining."
+"In a couple areas, we're seeing activity increase or plateau," Dr. Shikha Garg, a medical epidemiologist at the CDC, told NPR in an interview Friday.
+"But in most areas, it's been declining."

 The virus posing the biggest threat right now is — you guessed it — the one that causes COVID-19.

-The rate at which COVID is being detected in waste water, which has become a bellwether for the pandemic, has tripled or quadrupled in many parts of the U.S. in recent weeks, Jha says.
-COVID hospitalizations have jumped 70%, he says.
-And 300 to 400 people are dying every day from COVID.
+The rate at which the coronavirus is being detected in wastewater, which has become a bellwether for the pandemic, has tripled or quadrupled in many parts of the U.S. in recent weeks, Jha says.
+COVID-19 hospitalizations have jumped 70%, he says.
+And 300 to 400 people are dying every day from COVID-19.

-To make matters worse, all this is happening as yet another new, even more transmissible variant has taken over in the U.S. Called XBB.1.5., this new omicron subvariant was barely on the radar in late November.
-But, according to new estimates released Friday by the CDC, XBB.1.5 now accounts for almost a third of all new infections and is dominant variant in the Northeast.
+To make matters worse, all this is happening as yet another new, even more transmissible variant has taken over in the United States.
+Called XBB.1.5, this new omicron subvariant was barely on the radar in late November.
+But according to new estimates released Friday by the CDC, XBB.1.5 now accounts for almost a third of new infections and is the dominant variant in the Northeast.

 Why omicron subvariant XBB.1.5 is spreading so fast

-The prevalence of COVID's omicron subvariant XBB.1.5 "shot up like a rocket," says Sam Scarpino, who has been tracking new variants at Northeastern University.
+The prevalence of the coronavirus's omicron subvariant XBB.1.5 "shot up like a rocket," says Sam Scarpino, who has been tracking new variants at Northeastern University.
 "This variant has displaced other variants in a way that we've never seen before.
 That's kind of alarming."

-The good news is that, so far, there's no evidence the new variant makes people sicker than earlier versions of the virus.
-And the immunity people have from getting infected and vaccinated should protect most from getting really sick.
+The good news is that so far there's no evidence the new variant makes people sicker than earlier versions of the coronavirus.
+And the immunity that people have from getting infected and vaccinated should protect most from getting really sick.
 So no one thinks this winter will be anything like the first two horrific pandemic winters.

-"XBB.1.5 has gotten a specific mutation that enables it to maintain antibody escape properties while also giving it an advantage for spreading through the population," says Jesse Bloom, a virologist at the Fred Hutchinson Cancer Center in Seattle who's been studying variants.
+"XBB.1.5 has gotten a specific mutation that enables it to maintain antibody escape properties while also giving it an advantage for spreading through the population," says Jesse Bloom, a virologist at the Fred Hutchinson Cancer Center in Seattle who has been studying variants.

-That means lots of people are probably going to get COVID this winter.
+That means lots of people are probably going to get COVID-19 this winter.

 "The question is not whether it's going to cause a surge.
 It almost certainly will.
 The question is: How big is the surge going to be?"
 Scarpino says.